4U6U57/cmps011-pt.s17-grading/README.md

 Scripts for grading the programs and labs of the cmps011-pt.s17 class under Patrick Tantalo.

+## More information
+- [EXPECTATIONS](EXPECTATIONS.md): Some expectations we graders have for submitted assignments.

 ## Assignments

 Click on the relevant link below for more information on an assignment.